-Light pollution may affect the beauty of the night sky, but it is not a light nuisance.
-A statutory nuisance has to be a significant interference with the use and enjoyment of one's property or harmful to health.
+Light pollution directed up into the sky may affect the beauty of the night sky, but it is not considered a light nuisance to residents.
+For light to be considered as a potential statutory nuisance, it has to be a significant interference with the use and enjoyment of one's property or harmful to health.

-Streetlights are unlikely to qualify as artificial light nuisance, as a nuisance must emanate from premises and highways are not normally deemed to be "premises".
+Streetlights are unlikely to qualify as artificial light nuisance.
+A nuisance has to emanate from “premises” however, the highways on which streetlights are situated are not normally deemed to be "premises".

 Certain types of premises are exempted such as rail, airport and public transport facilities and prisons.
 Industrial, trade and business premises and outdoor sports pitches have to take reasonable steps to minimise any nuisance.